waterinag/eqipa-docs/docs/tool-setup/development-mode.md

-# 💻 Running App in Development Mode
+# 💻 Running Tool in Development Mode

 This guide explains how to set up and run the EQIPA Django app in a development environment.